 But first and most importantly, let’s address the tradition that started two years ago and since then appeared strong in every article about Samsung SSD on Custom PC Guide .net.
 It’s been one of the reasons why you guys keep reading, it’s certainly no different this year now.

 Let us bring forth the cute kpop band Girls’ Generation who landed a gig to represent Samsung and the brand recently.
 They are promoting Samsung laser printer in this photo but I don’t think that’ll matter to you gentleman.
-Also at this point, it’s safe to say that the performance of Samsung SSDs increase in parallel to the beauty level of their female reps.
+Also at this point, it’s safe to say that the performance of Samsung SSDs increases in parallel to the beauty level of their female reps.

 That aside, time for some flash backs.